Ductless Heat Pump Installation in Malden, MA Multi-Family Home

 Easy Ductless Installation Offers Flexibility

-To offer that kind of flexibility though, ductless panels must be really complex and tricky to install, right?
+To offer that kind of flexibility though, ductless units must be really complex and tricky to install, right?
 Well, not at all.
 It’s actually much easier to get these up and running than trying to run multiple thermostats and separate ductwork.

 That’s a huge advantage over older systems.
 You can add ductless zones to a house little by little or all at once.
 Either way, you don’t have to worry about major, expensive construction to redo the ductwork.

 This property owner had been adding on little by little.
-The latest panel we installed was in the dining room of one of the units.
+The latest unit we installed was in the dining room of one of the units.
 We placed it above the door, where you could hardly notice it.

 Ductless Heat Pumps Offer Better Heating and Air Conditioning for Less